Amgg12301/Restaurant-Flask-App/README.md

-# amgg12301.github.io
+# Flask-Web-App
-This is a web application built using Flask in Python, JavaScript, and HTML that helps people find their restaurant much easier.
-This application plots their current location and their ideal restaurants within a given distance on a map.
-To use the web application, go to https://amgg12301.github.io
+This is a web application built using Flask in Python, JavaScript, HTML, and CSS that helps people find their next place to eat at in a much easier way.
+This application plots their current location and their ideal restaurants based on the type of food and price range given on a map.
+They are able to see where the restaurants are relative to their location.
+This web application uses HTML5 Geolocation to obtain the user's current location and Yelp's Fusion API to search for restaurants based on the user's current location, type of food, and price range($, $$, $$$, $$$$) To use the web application, go to .